 John Ritenbaugh, reminding us that food has always been a point of contention throughout scripture, warns us that food is of a far lesser importance than exercising faith.
 When we get hung up on food, we have the natural tendency to judge others for their . . .

-Praying always and watching—or overcoming—affect every facet of a Christian's life.
-Pat Higgins relates how deeply examining ourselves for flaws and shortcomings, as we do each year before Passover, helps us to accomplish Christ's Luke 21:36 command.
+Deeply examining ourselves for flaws and shortcomings, as we do each year before Passover, helps us to accomplish Christ's command to watch and pray always.

 Sometime in their Christian lives, many people hit a plateau in their growth and go little further.
 Have we have overlooked the simple principle of "ask and it will be given" spoken by Jesus in the Sermon on the Mount?

 Luke 4 contains Satan's temptation of Christ, and it is instructive to see what Jesus did in the face of evil. ...

 God commands us to come out of Babylon, giving us spiritual resources to do so, including faith, vision, hope, and love.
 These come through knowing Him.